 However, learning when and how to use these fire safety measures is what will truly help you.

 Fire blankets are one of the easiest equipment to use in the case of a fire emergency.
 They are highly effective against small fires and can prevent them from growing and spreading.

-The most appropriate fire blanket use is for those fires occurring at home or within smaller, confined spaces.
+The most appropriate time to use a fire blanket is for house fires or fire that occur within smaller, confined spaces.
 These blankets are made of various kinds of nonflammable materials that can withstand heat levels of over 900 degrees.
-This makes them perfect for smothering fires in their inception phase and prevents them from spreading further.
+This makes them perfect for smothering fires in their inception phase, or covering yourself to prevent burns..

 Moreover, fire blankets can be exceptionally advantageous for the safety of physically impaired people.
-Since it’s difficult for them to hurry out of the building or room, fire blankets are used for their safety.
-They can wrap themselves with a blanket while waiting for the fire department to arrive and take them to a secure place.
+Since it’s difficult for them to escape quickly, fire blankets buy valuable time.
+They can wrap themselves with a blanket while moving slowly out of the building, or staying in a room awaiting the fire department.

 Remember that most people aren’t strong enough to lift a fire extinguisher, neither are they trained to use it.
 In such circumstances, fire blankets can be lifesavers.
 They are mounted in quick-release containers, so you can reach out and wrap it around yourself or others for safety.

 How to Use a Fire Blanket Safely?